 We invite prospective families to attend our Admission Parent Preview, CA’s version of an open house.
-Parent Preview is a campus tour and an information session about the school on the last Wednesday and Thursday of October, both from 8:30-11:15 a.m.
+Parent Preview is a campus tour and an information session about the school on Wednesday, October 24, 2018, and Friday, November 2, 2018, both from 8:30-11:15 a.m.
 Parent Preview offers you access to our Head of School, division principals, current students and parents, and classroom visits.
-RSVP by registering online, or contacting the Admission Office at 303-914-2513.

 We offer individual campus tours on school days throughout the year.
 Please call 303-914-2513 to arrange a time.
 You do not need to submit an application to tour the campus.
 The parent and student interviews are a separate part of the application process and can be arranged on the day of the student visit or another school day.

-No outside testing is required for Pre-Kindergarten applicants.
-For applicants to K-1, we require the AABL (Admission Assessment for Beginning Learners) and, for Grades 2-5, we require cognitive testing (for example, the DAS-III or WISC-IV).
+No outside testing is required for Pre-Kindergarten or Kindergarten applicants.
+For applicants to Grades 1-5, we require cognitive testing such as the DAS or WISC.
 Parents may arrange for this testing at a reduced rate with an evaluator in the Denver Area Testing Consortium.
 For grades 6-12, we require the ISEE or SSAT; please register at www.iseetest.org.

 If you think your child is a good match for CA, please apply no matter the grade.
 We don’t know officially how many openings we will have until after reenrollment in February.
 Major entry points, where we add a new section to each grade, are at Pre-Kindergarten, Kindergarten, 1st grade, 6th grade, and 9th grade.

 A typical Pre-Kindergarten class has no more than 24 students and a typical graduating class has approximately 100 students.
 We add new students at most every grade in between, with Kindergarten, 1st grade, 6th grade, and 9th grade as major entry points.